nicole1020/SchedulingApplication/README.md

 mySQL Connector driver 8.0.25

 A.3 additional Report: counts all appointments on file.
+A.3.d Lambda Expressions:
-A.3.d lambda expression- in All Controllers I use lambda expression to streamline code to close program upon exit button press, it counts clicks on the button, prints "Exit Button Pressed" and closes the program.
+1. In the initialize of all Controllers I use lambda expression to streamline code to close program upon exit button press, it counts clicks on the button, prints "Exit Button Pressed" and closes the program.

-To Launch SchedulingApplication:
+2. In Reports controller I use a lambda expression to sort appointments by contactID selected in the combo box.

+To Launch SchedulingApplication: Unzip project "Scheduling Application", Open it in IntelliJ, then login with username, "test" and  password "test".